bakana808/mkdocs/docs/gamedev/godot/gamedocs/bulletlab.md

 ## Expressions

-Most numerical parameters for pattern actions can be substituted with a [Godot Expression](https://docs.godotengine.org/en/stable/tutorials/scripting/evaluating_expressions.html).
+Most numerical parameters for pattern actions can be replaced with a [Godot Expression](https://docs.godotengine.org/en/stable/tutorials/scripting/evaluating_expressions.html).
 This gives access to most math functions (such as `randf()`).
 For some actions, additional variables are also given to use in the expression.

 ### Speed Variables

 These variables are provided to actions with a  `speed` parameter, if using an expression.

 | Variable | Description |
 |---|---|
 | `LAST` | The speed of the last bullet this pattern has fired.